 We’ve put together a list of frequently asked questions to help you understand self-drive hire insurance.
 Use the links to the left to navigate through the different question sub-categories.

-We will normally be able to indicate a premium immediately by call or use our online quote form to receive a quote via email.
+We will normally be able to indicate a premium immediately over the phone or use our online quote form to receive a quote via email.

 No. We realise that you need to concentrate on hiring your vehicles and don’t want to be swamped by paperwork so we try to keep this to a minimum.
 In most cases you will be able to continue to use your standard hirers form but the insurer may want to vet this to make sure it contains acceptable and compliant wording.